 Last Piece of Advice: Put Them on the Bottom of the Truck

-If you are relocating, you will probably get professional local moving services to help you move.
-But if you have your own vehicle you plan on using, don’t forget to put the boxes with your paper and hardbacks on the bottom of the truck.
+If you are relocating, you will probably get professional local moving services to help you move large items.
+But if you have your own vehicle you plan on using, don’t forget to put the boxes with your paper and hardcover on the bottom of the truck.
 That way, you don’t need to worry about them falling over or breaking your other things during transportation.

 Put the boxes on the bottom of the truck.

-Without a doubt, there is a lot of thought and planning that goes into your move, and books should not be exempt from that.
+Without a doubt, there is a lot of thought and planning that goes into your move, and books should not be exempt from that since they are not some of the items movers won’t move.
 Take these simple lists of dos and don’ts that we have made for you when you pack your library, and your move will go as effortlessly as possible.
-Never forget to have a little fun when revisiting all the copies you’ve collected throughout the years.
-If you are looking for a reliable moving company near you, contact Twin Brothers Movers.
-We can offer you excellent moving and packing services.
-Our movers will transport your precious belongings to your new residence in New York carefully and safely.
+Never forget to have a little fun when revisiting all the copies you’ve collected throughout the years, perhaps find a few to gift your friends at your going-away party.
+If you are looking for a reliable New York moving company near you, contact Twin Brothers Movers.
+We can offer you excellent packing services.
+When it comes to residential relocation you can completely rely on our local movers in New York City who will transport your precious belongings carefully and safely.